 Monarch Mountain Ski Area Partnership AIARE 1

 Join us for this special AIARE 1 course at Monarch Mountain Ski Area!
 All touring and skiing will take place in the backcountry.
-Monarch Mountain will host us for our classroom sessions and we will ride lifts to access designated backcountry gates.
-We will also head up the road 5 minutes to access other backcountry terrain off Monarch Pass summit.
-Monarch Mountain will provide both uphill and downhill passes for the course.
+Monarch Mountain will host us for our classroom sessions.
+We will then make the very short drive up Highway 50 to access backcountry terrain on and near Monarch Pass.
 Expect to spend three days in the field immediately applying the lessons and skills we are learning in the classroom!

 AIARE Level 1, 3-day course

 Course Description: This 24-hour course is an introduction to managing avalanche hazard.
 You will learn how to use a repeatable process to manage your risk and learn from your experiences in the backcountry.
 You will also practice preparing for and carrying out a backcountry trip, keeping track of, communicating about, and making decisions regarding hazards while in the backcountry, and learn rescue techniques if an avalanche occurs and someone is caught.

 Why Take Your AIARE 1 With Us?
 This course is led by IFMGA/AMGA Mountain Guide.
 We have smaller classes with 12 students maximum and 2 instructors.
 All students will get time in the field with both instructors to maximize learning.
 Smaller courses also make the classroom time more intimate, allowing for more discussion.

 Who Should Take This Course: AIARE 1 is for anyone, regardless of their method of backcountry travel, who wants to recreate in or near avalanche terrain.

 AIARE 1 is a prerequisite for AIARE 2 as well as the Pro 1 course for aspiring avalanche professionals.